 This combined approach helps neutralize the impact of trauma, providing relief and resilience.
 Those who undergo TRP and EMP can remember their past without painful triggers, enabling them to move forward with their lives.

-If you or someone you know suffers from PTSD, please get in touch with a therapist trained in TRP and EMP.
+If you or someone you know suffers from PTSD, please get in touch with a trained professional in TRP and EMP.
 PTSD can be addressed effectively, not necessarily with drugs, although they can help with various symptoms associated with trauma.
 TRP and EMP can resolve the troubling emotions connected to the event.
-You can go to www.22zero.org to learn more, or reach out to me, Greg Smith, and I would be glad to discuss how TRP and EMP might be able to help you resolve your traumatic events once and for all.
+I would be glad to discuss how TRP and EMP might be able to help you resolve your traumatic events once and for all.